 A lot of facilities do not have an email system in place where both the inmate and their penpal can email back and forth.
 In fact, even when they do, sometimes those services are not available to the inmate for various reasons.
 This is why it is inevitable to provide your prison penpal with a mailing address, usually in your very first email, just to make sure they have your information if they cannot answer by email.
 However, if you are not completely comfortable with the idea of revealing your personal address, you can easily set up a P.O.
 Box!
 Get in touch with your local post office for more information.
 Some churches also let the public use their address for their prison correspondence.
 Obviously, you will need to reach out to them before doing so.
 You can also join Jmail, an email to snail mail service that can both send and receive your letters for you, to and from any prison in the US, without disclosing your personal address.

 The Federal Bureau of Prisons, along with more and more States, offer the possibility to write prisoners online.
 Please note that those services require you to create an account on a provider’s website, and usually, the service provided is not free of charge.
 Some of the inmates will be able to respond by email, some will not have that option, so don’t forget to indicate your mailing address in your message, so they can respond.
-The email system used by the inmate is listed in their ad under “Prison Email Provider”.
+The email system used by the inmate is listed in their ad under “Prison Email System”.
 Again, please remember that not all facilities allow this, and it also sometimes depends on the security level of the inmate inside of the institution.
 Note that a lot of inmates still appreciate handwritten letters, often considered far more personal, though they are not received as quickly as emails.
 If you need help, Wire of Hope’s Prison Pen Pal Program provides tutorials to help you navigate through the different steps of the process of writing a prisoner online.